chicagopython/CodingWorkshops/problems/data_science/home_credit_default_risk/README.md

 There are three data files, one metadata file, and a jupyter notebook.

 1. default_risk_train_data.csv -- The data you will use to train your models.
 Includes all potential features and the target.
 2. default_risk_test_data.csv -- The data you will use to test your models.
-Includes all potential features and the target.
+Includes all potential features, but NOT the target (which theoretically reflect unknown future default status).
 3. perfect_deliverable.csv -- The CSV with perfect predictions for each SK_ID_CURR in the test set.
+You should only use this at the very end to test the model and NEVER factor it into training your model.
+To prevent overfitting, you should test models sparingly.
 This is the same format the final deliverable should be submitted to the bank in.
 4. default_risk_column_descriptions.csv -- Descriptive metadata for the columns found in the train and test datasets.
 5. default_risk.ipynb -- The jupyer notebook where all coding should be completed, unless you opt to work in a different environment.